Treborium/Coco/README.md

 ### Add prompt

-If you already created a valid config file with your desired commands you can add it via
+If you've already created a valid config file with your desired commands you can add it via

 ```sh
 coco add [PATH] [NAME]